Watch past educational presentations and see live events in real time

 Until you feel better, get proper rest and pace your activities.
 Then slowly return to normal activity.
 After you finish treatment, follow up with your doctor.
 For those who have lingering symptoms after treatment, a healthy lifestyle becomes even more important.
 This includes exercise, good nutrition and enough rest.
 Again, follow-up with your doctor is important to help in your recovery.

-Updated March 2017 by Paul Sufka, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2019 by Christopher Mecoli, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.